 This chapter covers installation of the Control Unit.
 The Analysis Unit installation is covered in Part II of this manual.
-Procedures for the Initial Sensor Calibration is given in Part II Section 6.6.

 3.1 Unpacking the Analyzer

 The analyzer is shipped with all the materials you need to install and prepare the system for operation.
 Carefully unpack the analyzer and inspect it for damage.
 Immediately report any damage to the shipping agent.